Compiling for Android¶

 In most cases, using the built-in deployer and export templates is good enough.
 Compiling the Android APK manually is mostly useful for custom builds or custom packages for the deployer.

-Also, you still need to do all the steps mentioned in the Exporting for Android tutorial before attempting your custom export template.
+Also, you still need to follow the steps mentioned in the Exporting for Android tutorial before attempting to build a custom export template.

 For compiling under Windows, Linux or macOS, the following is required:

 SCons 3.0+ build system.